frankzhao/active3d/README.md

 Built with OpenCV and GLUT.
 Takes an input image and creates a stereogram after reconstructing the foreground in 3D.

-Image -> Segment foreground/background -> 3D reconstruction -> Stereo view -> Active 3D
+Image -> Segment foreground/background -> Depth function -> 3D reconstruction -> Stereo pair

 Usage
 ===